pchapin/clac/README.md

 Clac
 ====

-A programmable calculator based on the HP48 series of calculators.
+A programmable calculator loosely based on the HP48 series of calculators.

 The primary implementation is in C++ and has three components.
 The ClacEntity library is a library of calculator (mostly numeric) data types.
 The ClacEngine library provides the execution